metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

     **Requirement:**

-        - a column named "OldSampleName" where all samples have unique names that are contained without ambiguity within the .fastq filename.
+        - a column named "OldSampleName" where all samples have unique names that are contained without ambiguity within the *.fastq.gz* filename.
         - similar to the *sample matching* method for the rest.